Estimation and Inference on Treatment Effects Under Treatment-Based Sampling: Introduction

-The structure of this paper is as follows.
-Section \ref{sec:TSB} introduces treatment-based sampling data designs and presents identification results for treatment effects under treatment-based sampling.
-Section \ref{sec:Infer} provides the efficiency bound for the treatment effects parameters, and proposes their efficient estimators and robust confidence intervals.
-Section \ref{sec: scope_ev} develops an approach to recover the scope of external validity to which the treatment effect for a benchmark population share remains applicable.
-Section \ref{sec:opt_sampling} characterizes the optimal sampling design which minimizes the semiparametric efficiency bound for the treatment effect parameters.
-Section \ref{sec: MC} discusses results from Monte Carlo simulation studies.
+This paper is organized as follows.
+Section \ref{sec:TSB} introduces treatment-based sampling data designs and discusses identification of treatment effects under treatment-based sampling.
+Then the section discusses inference on the treatment effects, and develops an approach to recover the scope of external validity to which the treatment effect for a benchmark population share remains applicable.
 Section \ref{sec:emp} applies our estimators to the U.S. national JTPA data.
+Section \ref{sec:asym} establishes the asymptotic results for our methods.
 The final section concludes.
-The appendix explains the variance estimators in detail.
-The supplemental note attached to this paper gives details regarding the computation of the semiparametric efficiency bound, and contains the mathematical proofs, additional Monte Carlo studies and an alternative efficient estimator.
+The Appendix presents the estimators of variances and covariances.
+The online supplement collects the technical proofs.